mobilecoinofficial/grapevine/README.md

 wants to provide the service and wants messages to expire after some time so that the storage is not eventually exhausted.
-We seek to establish a security property -- tampering with these timestamps does not enable the node operator to infer anything about sender / recipient linkage and undermine the privacy properties of the message broker.
+We seek to establish a security property -- tampering with these timestamps does not enable the node operator to infer anything about sender / recipient linkage and undermine the privacy properties of the message bus.

 Note: In the MVP we didn't fully implement eviction of expired messages from the hashmap.